 Natural Ways To Manage Oily Scalp

-Here are a few suggestions to get rid of oily scalp and stop hair fall consequently.
+Here are a few natural ways to get rid of oily scalp and stop hair fall consequently.

 - Scalp hygiene and care are essential; shampoo more frequently and use cool water.